-Founded in 1901 as the Scots Philosophical Club, the Scots Philosophical Association (SPA) is the professional association of philosophers in Scotland.
+Founded in 1900 as the Scots Philosophical Club, the Scots Philosophical Association (SPA) is the professional association of philosophers in Scotland.
 Its primary purpose is to promote the study and teaching of philosophy in Scotland.
-This is achieved through the organization of an annual meeting, the sponsorship of conferences and workshops, the provision of fellowships, and various other activities.
-The SPA is also the joint owner of The Philosophical Quarterly.
+This is achieved through the organization of an annual meeting, the sponsorship of conferences and workshops, the sponsorship of fellowships (including the annual SPA Centenary Fellowship and the David Hume Fellowship at Edinburgh’s Institute for Advanced Study in the Humanities), and the provision to grants to philosophy departments (which fund seminars, faculty travel, and postgraduate activities).
+The SPA is the joint owner of The Philosophical Quarterly.

 All members of academic staff in philosophy departments (or equivalent units) at Scottish universities belong to the SPA automatically (unless they resign), and continue their membership after they have retired.
 Members of other academic departments who teach philosophy are also eligible for membership; there are further categories of honorary and associate membership.
 Postgraduate students in the Scottish philosophy departments are encouraged to attend the Association’s meetings.

 The SPA’s annual meeting is held on the first weekend in December, with the location rotating between Edinburgh, Aberdeen, Stirling, St Andrews, Glasgow, and Dundee.
-The 2012 meeting was held at the University of Aberdeen, and the next meeting will be held on 6th and 7th December, 2013, at the University of Stirling.
+The 2014 meeting will be held on 5th and 6th December at the University of St Andrews.